Ada-Developers-Academy/ada-CS-Fundamentals-Internship/05-dijkstras/01-graph-representations-review.md

 #### Adjacency Matrix

-With an adjacency matrix, we can use the value of each row-column interesection in the matrix represents the weight of each edge.
+With an adjacency matrix, we can use the value of each row-column intersection in the matrix to represent the weight of each edge.
 Generally, values of 0 are still used to indicate the absence of an edge.
 However, if we wanted to allow for edges with zero or negative values, we could use a value like `None` to represent the absence of an edge.

 ![weighted graph](images/weighted-graph.png)